-The Master of Art (MA) in Biology program is designed primarily to provide K-12 science teachers with advanced coursework in biology.
+The Master of Art (MA) in Biology program is a non-thesis track that is designed primarily to provide K-12 science teachers or people already employed in local environmental agencies with advanced course work in biology.

 The Department of Biology is home to one of UNF's Flagship Programs, the Coastal Biology program.